All Episodes

 They want it stopped.

-This is a m this is stopped and then reversed.
+This is stopped and then reversed.

-You don't want to hear about ways to slow down and rules changes and all this kind of stuff.
+They don't want to hear about ways to slow down and rules changes and all this kind of stuff.

-It's uh really it's not all that complicated.
+It's really, it's not all that complicated.

 Just stop them.

-I know a lot of people we can't stop them, Rush.
+I know a lot of people, we can't stop them, Rush.

 Elected Republicans will say.